Paraguay at the FIFA World Cup: 2010 FIFA World Cup

 In their fourth consecutive World Cup appearance, Paraguay eventually reached the quarter-finals.
-Drawn into Group F along with defending champions Italy, Slovakia and New Zealand, they opened their tournament with a draw against the Italians, holding them 1–1 thanks to a first-half goal from Antolín Alcaraz.
+Drawn into Group F along with defending champions Italy, Slovakia and New Zealand, they opened their tournament with a draw against the Italians, in a game where they took the lead thanks to a first-half goal from Antolín Alcaraz but ultimately finished 1-1.
 In their second match, they beat Slovakia 2–0 with goals from Enrique Vera and Christian Riveros.
 Their final group match saw a goalless draw with New Zealand, clinching first place in Group F and setting up a date with Japan.
 Another goalless draw with the Japanese after 120 minutes went to penalties, which Paraguay won 5–3, advancing them for the first time in their history to the World Cup round of eight.
 In the quarter-finals, they met powerhouses Spain, to whom they lost 1–0 in a game where a goal by Nelson Valdez was controversially called an offside by the referee.
 The game also featured each team being awarded a penalty, both of which were contained, first by Spain's Iker Casillas and then Paraguay's Justo Villar (both were also team captains for the game).